-Looking beyond 2017/18 becomes increasingly difficult with uncertainty around the level of funding likely to be available, the impact of the Scotland Act and the recent Scottish Parliamentary elections.
+Looking beyond 2017/18 becomes increasingly difficult with uncertainty around the level of funding likely to be available, the impact of the Scotland Act and the use the Scotlish Government will make of its new powers.

 The incremental impact of current major initiatives including Riverside Inverclyde, Schools Estate Strategy, and Asset Management Plans will have been fully incorporated the overall Budget.